westurner/dotfiles/index.rst

 | Docs: http://docutils.sourceforge.net/docs/ref/rst/roles.html
 | Docs: http://sphinx-doc.org/rest.html

-ReStructuredText (RST, ReST) is a plaintext lightweight markup language commonly used for narrative documentation and Python docstrings which can be parsed and transformed to valid :ref:`HTML`, ePub, LaTeX, PDF.
+ReStructuredText (RST, ReST) is a
+:ref:`Lightweight markup language` commonly used for narrative documentation and {Python, C, Java, ...} docstrings which can be parsed and transformed to valid :ref:`HTML`, ePub, LaTeX, PDF.

 :ref:`Sphinx` is built on :ref:`Docutils`,
 the primary implementation of ReStructuredText.

-Pandoc also supports a form of ReStructuredText.
+:ref:`Pandoc` also supports a form of ReStructuredText.

 .. glossary::